-It's something you have to see to believe.
+It’s something you have to see to believe.
 We would highly, HIGHLY recommend going with a guide, as you would never understand half the things in front of your eyes on your own.
-We are wary of tours, but this one was incredibly good and one of the highlights of our time in San Cristobal.
+We are wary of tours, but this one was incredibly good and one of the best things to do in Chiapas.

 This petrified waterfall is a sight to behold.
 There are two cliffs that make up this attraction; the larger of the two is a white rock formation that looks just like water flowing over the edge of a waterfall.
 The second, smaller cliff has man-made pools that are perfect for swimming or snapping photos for Instagram.